Continued from Part I.

 Google and Facebook provide users access to some of their own data, and some control over who else can see it – though “don’t let the duopoly look at my data” is never an option.
 The real aim should be to give both individuals and communities fine-grained control over both who is excluded, but also who gets the benefit of easy-to-access data.

-Neighbourhoods, cities and regions should also be able to collectively set default settings to allow or disallow use of data that they collectively agree is in the public interest.
+Neighbourhoods, cities and regions should also be able to collectively allow or disallow use of data that they collectively agree is in the public interest.

-User-friendly tools should also be available remove unwanted data from the system, or to charge for access to certain kinds of data when it is being used to create for-profit applications.
-Currently the duopoly profits from that data, even though it’s the users who generate it.
-What if users or regions had collective control over some or all of the profits generated by serving ads in their feeds?
+User-friendly tools should also be available to remove unwanted data from the system, or to charge for access to certain kinds of data when it is being used to create for-profit applications.
+Currently the duopoly profits from that data, even though it’s the user who generates it.
+What if users or regions had collective control over some or all of the profits generated by serving ads in their feeds – or the ability to eliminate them and finance their infrastructure in other ways?

 The duopoly won’t submit to these kinds of empowering encroachments on their control without a fight.
-However, public ownership and federated cooperative control of telecommunications could bring a lot of institutional power to induce productive negotiations.
+However, public ownership and federated cooperative control of telecommunications could bring a lot of institutional power to induce productive negotiations and build democratic alternatives.

 3. Create the data commons